 There is no single Act governing recruitment and selection, but there are many Acts dealing with the employment relationship that have an impact on pre-employment issues as well.
+A full list of legislation governing the law on recruitment in the UK is given at the end of these Q&As.
 The most significant example is the Equality Act 2010.

 The Equality Act 2010 makes it unlawful for employers to discriminate against job applicants (and existing workers) because of a ‘protected characteristic,’ namely: